opengisch/QField-docs/documentation/reference/qfieldcloud/projects.en.md

 ```

-The file in a QGIS project can be in one of the following groups by their purpose:
+The files in a QGIS project can be in one of the following groups by their purpose:

 - **QGIS project file** - a `.qgs` or `.qgz` project file.
 - **QGIS sidecar files** - the utility files to the QGIS project file, such as `*_attachments.zip` or other sidecar files.